jwjacobson/gfetch-cli/terms_of_service.md

-# Terms of Service for GFetch
+# Terms of Service for Gfetch

-*Last Updated: 2025-07-25*
+*Last Updated: 2025-07-30*

 ## 1. Acceptance of Terms

-By downloading, installing, or using GFetch ("the Application"), you agree to be bound by these Terms of Service ("Terms").
+By downloading, installing, or using Gfetch ("the Application"), you agree to be bound by these Terms of Service ("Terms").
 If you do not agree to these Terms, do not use the Application.

 ## 2. Description of Service

-GFetch is a free, open-source desktop application that allows users to download and store their Gmail emails locally on their computer.
+Gfetch is a free, open-source desktop application that allows users to download and store their Gmail emails locally on their computer.
 The Application is licensed under the GNU General Public License v3.0 or later.

 ## 3. User Requirements

-To use GFetch, you must:
+To use Gfetch, you must:
 - Have a valid Google account
 - Grant the Application read-only access to your Gmail account
 - Have sufficient storage space on your device for downloaded emails